welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 - **Code viewer:** includes several different options for customization.
 - **Headline:** you have the flexibility to fully customize the headline phrases.
 - **Color customization:** giving you complete control over the look and feel of your keyboard and code viewer.
-- **Customize the length of your code:** adjust the code length (default is 4).
+- **Customize the length of your code:** adjust the amount of digits (default is 4).
 - and others.

 ## Getting Started

 ### Installation

-To use this package, simply install it in your .NET MAUI project using NuGet.
+To use this package, simply install the NuGet package MauiCode in your .NET MAUI project.
 In Visual Studio, you can do this by right-clicking on your project and selecting "Manage NuGet Packages".
 From there, search for "MauiCode" and install the latest version.

 ```powershell
 Install-Package MauiCode
 ```

-Once the package is installed, you can add a pin code page to your application.
+Once the package is installed, you can add a PIN Code Page to your application.

 ### Usage

-To use the pin code page, you need to add a reference to the CodePage namespace in your XAML file:
+Create a new ContentPage in your .NET MAUI project and add a reference to the CodePage namespace in your file:

 ```xaml
 xmlns:codePage="clr-namespace:MauiCodes.Views.Pages;assembly=MauiCodes"
 ```

-and instead of have a ContentPage in your XAML file, you need to change to
+Now, instead of having a ContentPage in your XAML file, you need to change it to:

-Here's an example:

 ```xaml
 <?xml version="1.0" encoding="utf-8" ?>